Finite Class 2 Nilpotent and Heisenberg Groups: Introduction

 \section{Introduction}

 A finite non-abelian $p$-group $G$ is \emph{special} if its Frattini subgroup $\Phi(G)$, derived subgroup $G'$ and centre $\Center(G)$ all coincide and are isomorphic to $(\Z/p\Z)^r$ for some $r$.
 A special group $G$ is \emph{extra-special} if $r=1$.
-The structure of these groups is described by the following classical result. \begin{thm}[{\cite[(4.16)/(ii), Theorem~4.18]{Suzuki2}}] Every special $p$-group is a subdirect product of groups of the form: the central product of an extra-special $p$-group and an abelian group .
-Every extra-special $p$-group $H$ of order $p^{2n+1}$ is the central product of $n$ extra-special $p$-subgroups of order $p^3$.
+The structure of these groups is described by the following classical result. \begin{thm}[{\cite[(4.16)/(ii), Theorem~4.18]{Suzuki2}}] Every special $p$-group is a subdirect product of groups of the form: the central product of an extra-special $p$-group and an abelian group.
+Every extra-special $p$-group of order $p^{2n+1}$ is the central product of $n$ extra-special $p$-subgroups of order $p^3$.
 For every prime $p$, there are exactly two extra-special groups of order $p^3$ (up to isomorphism). \end{thm}

-We present a generalisation to finite nilpotent groups of class at most $2$. \begin{thmMain} Every finite nilpotent group $G$ is a subdirect product of $d(Z(G))$ groups each with cyclic centre, see \autoref{prop:subdirectProductFinite}.
+We present a generalisation to finite nilpotent groups of class at most~$2$. \begin{thmMain} \ \begin{enumerate} \item Every finite nilpotent group $G$ is a subdirect product of $d(Z(G))$ groups each with cyclic centre.
+No such subdirect product may exists using fewer factors.

-Every finite \nilpotent{2} group $G$ with cyclic commutator subgroup is the internal central product of $t$ many suitable nilpotent $2$-generated subgroups of class $2$ and an abelian subgroup $A$ satisfying $d(G)=2t+d(A)$ and some further properties discussed in \autoref{cor:decompositionCyclicDeriverGroup}. \end{thmMain} The $p$-groups of class $2$ with $2$ generators are classified in \cite[Theorem~1.1]{2generatedClassification}.
+\item Every finite nilpotent group $G$ of class at most~$2$ with cyclic commutator subgroup is the internal central product of $t$ nilpotent $2$-generated subgroups of class $2$ and an abelian subgroup $A$ satisfying $d(G)=2t+d(A)$ and some further properties discussed in \autoref{cor:decompositionCyclicDeriverGroup}. \end{enumerate} \end{thmMain} The $p$-groups of class $2$ with $2$ generators are classified in \cite[Theorem~1.1]{2generatedClassification}.
 The central product decomposition of \autoref{thm:mainStructure} is a generalisation of \cite[Theorem~2.1]{brady_bryce_cossey_1969} where groups with cyclic centre were considered.
 The argument presented in the current paper is more structural and gives some invariants needed for a topological application of \autoref{thm:mainAction} below.

 For every $\Z$-bilinear map $\mu\from A\times B\to C$ between $\Z$-modules, we associate a (\emph{Heisenberg}) group